-CHT-based hydrogels can be obtained with trisodium phosphate (TPS) [152], pyrophosphate (PPi) [153], triple polyphosphate (TPP) [144], or 6-phosphogluconic trisodium salt [154].
+CHT-based hydrogels can be obtained with trisodium phosphate (TPS) [143], pyrophosphate (PPi) [144], triple polyphosphate (TPP) [135], or 6-phosphogluconic trisodium salt [145].

 In the synthesis of phosphate-based crosslinked hydrogels, the production of a homogeneous 3D matrix represents a major issue.
-For example, Sacco and co-workers showed that the local quick saturation of binding sites results in the formation of agglomerates, and inhomogeneous chemical and mechanical properties of the hydrogel [155]; however, a controlled diffusion of TPP anions in a CHT solution by means of a semipermeable membrane allows the production of a homogeneous hydrogel with good mechanical properties and non-cytotoxicity.
-Notably, TPP and PPi impart different properties on the hydrogels, the first one promoting the formation of homogeneous materials, and the second affording inhomogeneous hydrogels [156].
-Moreover, the morphological analysis of the hydrogels obtained with TPP (Figure 6b) or PPi (Figure 6c) shows that TPP-crosslinked CHT possesses increased connectivity when compared with that of PPi-crosslinked, as revealed by TEM (Figure 6a).
-The degradability in physiological conditions, diffusion coefficient and drug release behavior reflect the different connectivity and homogeneity features of the systems [153].
+For example, Sacco and co-workers showed that the local quick saturation of binding sites results in the formation of agglomerates, and inhomogeneous chemical and mechanical properties of the hydrogel [146]; however, a controlled diffusion of TPP anions in a CHT solution by means of a semipermeable membrane allows the production of a homogeneous hydrogel with good mechanical properties and non-cytotoxicity.
+Interestingly, TPP and PPi impart different properties on the hydrogels, the first one promoting the formation of homogeneous materials, and the second affording inhomogeneous hydrogels [147].
+Moreover, the morphological analysis of the hydrogels obtained with TPP (Figure 6b) or PPi (Figure 6c) shows that TPP-crosslinked CHT possess increased connectivity when compared to the PPi-crosslinked one, as revealed by TEM (Figure 6a).
+The degradability in physiological conditions, diffusion coefficient and drug release behavior reflect the different connectivity and homogeneity features of the systems [144].